dbt-labs/docs.getdbt.com/website/docs/docs/available-adapters.md

 | ClickHouse             | [Profile Setup](clickhouse-profile)   | ClickHouse 20.11+         | `pip install dbt-clickhouse` |
 | Athena                 | [Profile Setup](athena-profile)       | Athena engine version 2   | `pip install git+https://github.com/Tomme/dbt-athena.git` |

-Community-supported plugins are works in progress, and all users are encouraged to contribute by testing and writing code.
+Community-supported plugins are works in progress, and anyone is welcome to contribute by testing and writing code.
 If you're interested in contributing:
-- Join the dedicated channel in [dbt Slack](https://community.getdbt.com/) (e.g. #db-sqlserver, #db-athena)
+- Join both the dedicated #adapter-ecosystem channel in [dbt Slack](https://community.getdbt.com/) and the channel for your adapter's data store (e.g. #db-sqlserver, #db-athena)
 - Check out the open issues in the plugin's source repository

 Note that, while no community plugins are currently supported in dbt Cloud, we expect this to change in the near future.